jgow/org.openhab.binding.mqtt.frigatesvr/README.md

 ### Streaming

 Prior to binding version 1.5, the binding did not handle video in any way.
 However, starting with binding version 1.5 - video streams are now available directly from a servlet on the openHAB instance.
-This makes use of the Frigate rtsp stream exports, and internally the binding uses a very similar mechanism to the 'ipcamera' binding to allow them to be rendered locally.
+This makes use of the Frigate rtsp stream exports and provides a restream mechanism to package them and to allow them to be rendered locally.
 That having been said, it is recommended that this facility be used only for low resolution streams as otherwise network and CPU loads may become intolerable.

 Frigate does all of the 'heavy lifting', including the object detection.
 An openHAB UI widget (e.g. oh-video) can read the stream directly from a URL provided on a channel to display real time feeds.